Guidance for Postgraduate Researchers

 All placements must be checked and approved by the WRDTP team before you can start.
 We check that the project meets the skill/experience level required to challenge you as a postgraduate researcher, and that it provides you with an opportunity to develop your transferable skills.
 We also consider health and wellbeing factors such as working hours, supervision, and any hazards or risks that the placement may involve.

-You must apply for placement approval within one of the call deadlines (see key dates below), and in good time before your placement is due to start.
+You must apply for placement approval within one of the call deadlines (see key dates above), and in good time before your placement is due to start.
 Approval requests submitted outside of these deadlines will not be reviewed, and you will not be permitted to start your placement.

 If you choose to work with multiple hosts for your placement activity, either in consecutive placements or as separate blocks, each placement with a new host will need to be approved separately by the WRDTP team.